AI Music Education

 The gap sits at the intersection of three capabilities that do not yet exist together: a structured curriculum designed specifically for electronic music production (not adapted from piano or guitar pedagogy), production ear training that develops the ability to hear what a mix needs, and AI guidance that can operate in the context of what a learner is actually building.

 Each piece exists in isolation.
 Hookpad has curriculum. iZotope has AI analysis.
 ChatGPT has explanation.
-Nobody has combined them into a coherent learning system that takes someone from zero to a finished track with real understanding of what they built and why it works.
+I have not found a coherent learning system that combines them in a way that takes someone from zero to a finished track with real understanding of what they built and why it works.

 Why Me